chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/3d-opencascade-mixer-with-pbt-impeller/3d-opencascade-mixer-with-pbt-impeller.rst

 Creation of the STEP File
 ------------------------------------

-The `step` file can be defined using any CAD tool available to the user.
-The `step` file must represent a solid.
+The ``.step`` file can be defined using any CAD tool available to the user.
+The ``.step`` file must represent a solid.
 It is preferable to avoid `step` files that represent shells, composite of solids or a compound of objects.

 .. tip::
-    Use the union tool at your disposal to avoid issues with `step` files that are defined by a composite of solids.
+    Use the union tool at your disposal to avoid issues with ``.step`` files that are defined by a composite of solids.
 Most CAD software offers the possibility to define a solid from the union of multiple solids.
-Similarly, if the `step` file is only defined by a shell, it is usually possible to define a solid from that shell.
+Similarly, if the ``.step`` file is only defined by a shell, it is usually possible to define a solid from that shell.
 If your CAD tool does not allow these operations, the FreeCAD software allows you to do these operations using the part toolbox.

 ---------------